Matteo-Malve/ion_propulsion/README.md

 Here you can manipulate all the main parameters of the code, like:
 - Max number of refinements
 - FE degree
-- Path to the mesh to be loaded
 - Mesh geometrical information if you don't use a mesh of your own instead of the standard one
-- grid_option:            1. any grid,                 2. doughnut grid for validation
+- grid_option:            1. input_mesh                2. doughnut grid for validation
 - refinement_algorithm:   1. (default) fixed_fraction, 2. optimize